aksnzhy/xlearn_doc/start.rst

 Python Demo
 ----------------------------------

-Here is a simple python demo no how to use xLearn:
+Here is a simple Python demo no how to use xLearn:

 .. code-block:: python